|

 Starr

-In 1977 the Starr family moved to Hebron, New York (Washington
+but moved with his family to Hebron, New York (Washington

-County).
-Tim, his younger brother Matthew, and younger sister
+County) at an early age.
+Tim, his younger brother and younger sister

-Rebecca all graduated from Granville High School.
+all graduated from the Granville school district.
 It was during his

 senior year in high school that Tim wrote his first book, a novel